stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/preparing-env-for-pipeline-as-code/prepare-env.md

-# Setting Up Service Account, SCC, Role, and RoleBinding for Tekton Pipelines
+# Setting Up Service Account, SCC, Cluster Role, and RoleBinding for Tekton Pipelines

 In this tutorial, we will guide you through the process of setting up a service account, a Security Context Constraint (SCC), a role, and a role binding for Tekton Pipelines.
-These steps are essential for managing your pipeline's security and access within your Kubernetes/OpenShift cluster.
+These steps are essential for managing your pipeline's security and access within your SAAP cluster.

 ## Prerequisites